The Message to Market Fit Matrix for Manufacturing Buyers

 Use social proof to borrow credibility.

-"How [recognizable company] cut production costs by 23%" is more compelling than "We help companies cut production costs."
+"How [recognizable company] increased throughput by 40% with new tooling" is more compelling than "We help companies increase throughput."
 You're proving you've solved this before for someone who matters.

 Cold traffic is skeptical.
 They should be.
 You're a stranger.
 Social proof shortcuts the credibility gap.